OpenVPN/openvpn-rfc/README.md

 Work in progress
 ===============
-Please not that this document is work in progress and should not considered a complete or correct documentation of the OpenVPN protocol yet.
+Please note that this document is work in progress and should not considered a complete or correct documentation of the OpenVPN protocol yet.

 Building